brucontrol/docs/docs/intro.md

 **Process Automation Made Personal**

-BruControl Version 1.3 BETA & Firmware v46F+

-*Updated 1/24/2026*
+BruControl requires the application and compatible interface firmware.

 ## Welcome

 BruControl is a powerful software application that serves as a host/front-end and programming interface for process control systems such as small-scale breweries, but can be adapted for many other automation or process control systems.
-It is currently PC based and communicates via serial (USB) and/or Ethernet/Wi-Fi network, sending and receiving instructions to one or more microcontrollers.
+It runs as a web server on Windows or Linux (including Docker) and is accessed via a web browser.
+BruControl communicates via serial (USB) and/or TCP network (Ethernet/Wi-Fi), sending and receiving instructions to one or more microcontrollers.

 ## What Makes BruControl Special?